bdevans/spike/README.md

 # spike
 Spiking neural network simulator

-This project is written in C and parallelised with OpenMP, with data analysis conducted with the accompanying Matlab files.
+This project is written in C, parallelised with OpenMP and requires the [GNU Scientific Library](https://www.gnu.org/software/gsl/) (for pseudo RNGs).
+Data analysis is conducted with the accompanying Matlab files.

 It was developed under OS X and includes Xcode project files and a Makefile.

 Released under the BSD license.

 Citations
 ---------